neajul/New-Dependencies/Notes/Unfiltered Notes.md

 ## Back to the land/sea/whatever

-- **VPNs are scams for privacy (internet historian could be a funny reference here)**

-  - somewhere in my notes

-  - the desire for privacy, but also being totally misinformed
-- **I say there is a digital back to the land movement, but where is that true??**
+- **I say there is a digital back to the land movement, but where is that true?**
   - everybody hates facebook/instagram
   - fake news, vaccinations
   - vpns!
   - *see cyber prepping*
-  - It's not all LARPing, in parts of the world it's necessity!
-    - **Beirut!**
+- **VPNs are scams for privacy (internet historian could be a funny reference here)**

+  - somewhere in my notes

+  - the desire for privacy, but also being totally misinformed
 - Where are the overlaps between online and offline squatting?
 For example: we use cryptpad, signal, matrix server.
 We steal the internet of the hotel across the street.
   - How do they inform each other?
   - **What is this amsterdam squat net??**
 - Jan: what if the cloud were public?
   - Public broadcast social media
 - Tal: it's not just wanting to leave the city, **it's being excluded from it too!**
+  - **alternative tools are a necessity, not a hobby**
+    - it's not just LARPing/prepping
+    - think of Beirut!
+Squats here